uvaai/pdp/_schedules/3 Spring 2021/index.md

 it a public question, so other students can also read the answer.
 Private questions are intended for questions that share specific portions of a solution, which you obviously shouldn't do publicly.
-Further details on using *Ed* can be found in the pinned Welcome post on the forum.
+Further details on using *Ed* can be found in the pinned "Welcome" post on the forum.

 ### Seminars